ropensci/software-review/editors_checklist.md

 -   Run run automated tests: `devtools::check()`, `goodpractice::gp()`, `devtools::spell_check()`.
 Run
     `covr::package_coverage()` using `NOT_CRAN` if needed, as well.
 Report relevant outputs in the issue thread.
+    -   For packages with compiled code or linking to external libraries or languages, check on multiple platforms, using win-builder, r-hub, or other editors as needed.
 -   If initial checks show major gaps, request changes before assigning reviewers.
 -   If the package raises a new issue for ROpenSci policy, open a discussion on the [ROpenSci forum](https://discuss.ropensci.org/) to discuss it with other